-Last year, Deloitte launched ‘Can you see me?’, a series of powerful educational films focused on the importance of seeing others for who they really are and the value they can add; the films also focused on understanding the impact of life experiences which are too often shaped by the actions of others.
+Last year, Deloitte launched ‘Can you see me?’, a series of powerful educational films focussed on the importance of seeing others for who they really are and the value they can add; the films also focussed on understanding the impact of life experiences which are too often shaped by the actions of others.

 While each character is fictional and played by an actor (who themselves has lived experience), their stories are an amalgam of real lived experience of people across different workplaces and various industries – their stories provide an insight into the daily experiences and challenges faced by too many people.